cloudnative-pg/cloudnative-pg/docs/src/security.md

 See the ["Secrets" section in the "Architecture" page](architecture.md#secrets).

 You can use those files to configure application access to the database.

+By default, every replica is automatically configured to connect in **physical async streaming replication** with the current primary instance, with a special user called `streaming_replica`.
+The connection between nodes is **encrypted** and authentication is via **TLS client certificates**.

 Currently, the operator allows administrators to add `pg_hba.conf` lines directly in the manifest as part of the `pg_hba` section of the `postgresql` configuration.
 The lines defined in the